 Target Patient Population

-Women at all levels of resource settings diagnosed with invasive cervical cancer.
+Women who have been diagnosed with cervical cancer.

 Target Provider Population